m-labs/artiq/doc/manual/using_data_interfaces.rst

 Non-RTIO devices and the controller manager
 -------------------------------------------

 As described in :doc:`rtio`, there are two classes of equipment a laboratory typically finds itself needing to operate.
-So far, we have largely discussed ARTIQ in terms of one only: the kind of specialized hardware that requires the very high-resolution timing control ARTIQ provides.
+So far, we have largely discussed ARTIQ in terms of one only: specialized hardware which requires the very high-resolution timing control ARTIQ provides.
 The other class comprises the broad range of regular, "slow" laboratory devices, which do *not* require nanosecond precision and can generally be operated perfectly well from a regular PC over a non-realtime channel such as USB.

 To handle these "slow" devices, ARTIQ uses *controllers*, intermediate pieces of software which are responsible for the direct I/O to these devices and offer RPC interfaces to the network.
 By convention, ARTIQ controllers are named with the prefix ``aqctl_``.
 Controllers can be started and run standalone, but are generally handled through the *controller manager*, :mod:`~artiq_comtools.artiq_ctlmgr`.
 The controller manager in turn communicates with the ARTIQ master, and through it with clients or the GUI.